lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 ```

 Calls [`lsp20VerifyCallResult`](#lsp20verifycallresult) function on the logicVerifier.
-Reverts in case the value returned does not match the magic value (lsp20VerifyCallResult selector)
+Reverts in case the value returned does not match the success value (lsp20VerifyCallResult selector)

 <br/>